 - Pro – Easily Replaces Older Systems: It can easily replace an older 24V sprinkler controller and can work with a rain sensor to pause operation when there’s no need for the sprinklers to running.

 - Pro – Supports Ample Zones: Up to 16 zones are supported for the premium device, 4 more than the Blossom supports.
-However, the base model (for $50 less) supports 8 zones.
+However, the base model supports 8 zones.
 This is generally more than enough for most needs, but it’s nice to have the added flexibility if needed.

 - Pro – Soak Mode: It also benefits from a soak mode, so you can wet hard ground in short bursts to prevent run off.

-- Con – Base Model Not Weatherproof: On the negative side, this box should be weatherproof from the off, and not have an extra case as a $49 option, since most sprinkler controls do live outside.
+- Con – Base Model Not Weatherproof: On the negative side, this box should be weatherproof from the off, and not have an extra case, since most sprinkler controls do live outside.

 - Con – Depends on Rachio’s Servers: It is also dependent on Rachio’s servers for data, and will default to a previous schedule if it can’t access them.